jcpaik/sofa-manuscript/10. Geometry/xx. Generalized Inverse.md

 Here note that $F$ and $G$ are not actual function-inverse to each other.

 TODO: add parametrization $w=t+s$ and mention that $t(w)$ and $s(w)$ are Lipschitz.

+%%
+THE ISOPERIMETRIC INEQUALIT Y FO R CURVE S WITH SELF-INTERSECTIONS BY ANDREW VOGT dfdf
+%%